-Job: Senior Lecturer in Education
+Job: Visiting Lecturer in Intercultural Communication

 Japanese education; Moral education; Comparative Education (East Asia, UK); Radical educations; innovative teaching and learning; language and cognition; epistemology; critical theory; Japanese and East Asian perspectives.

 Intercultural Communication modules draws on experience and theory in business contexts to consider approaches to professional and business communication in a world increasingly characterised by diversity of sectors, interests, technologies, ages, religions, languages and regions.